If you're in immediate danger you should always call 999

 It is a pattern of behaviour which is motivated by the abuser seeking to establish and maintain power and control over another person.

 It may not be easy to recognise that you are being abused.
 The person abusing you is likely to tell you that it is “your fault” or that “it’s not that bad”.
 They may try to convince you that it’s perfectly normal or that no-one else would believe you.
-A useful way of trying to understand what’s happening to you could be to ask yourself “Would I be worried if this was happening to someone I cared about?”

 - Prevent you from seeing family and friends